googleapis/java-texttospeech/README.md

 </dependency>
 ```
 [//]: # ({x-version-update-start:google-cloud-texttospeech:released})
-If you are using Maven without Bom, Add this to your dependencies.
+If you are using Maven without BOM, add this to your dependencies.
 ```xml
 <dependency>
   <groupId>com.google.cloud</groupId>